psfblair/pikaparser-kotlin/README.md

 ```

 Any character range that is not spanned by a match of one of the named rules is returned in
-the result.
+the result as a syntax error.
 You can print out the characters in those ranges as syntax errors.
 The entries
 in the returned `NavigableMap` have as the key the start position of a syntax error (a
 zero-indexed character position from the beginning of the string), and as the value an
 entry consisting of the end position of the syntax error and the span of the input between